ahoymrag/ahoymrag.github.io/1153/albums/songbook23.md

 I want my girl to want me and I want her just as bad - KEMPS!

 Today I got some latte and a bacon egg and cheese
-I also got a gallon of water to fight the allergies Not sure if the combo makes any sense
+I bought a gal of water - just to fight the allergies Not sure if the combo makes any sense
 But I got more stuff to do  for a has brown and a gallon